-The Palermo Protocol504 is the foundational document in relation to State obligations to address trafficking in human beings over the past two decades.
+The Palermo Protocol is the foundational document in relation to State obligations to address trafficking in human beings over the past two decades.
 As the OSCE observes, by referring to the demand that 'fosters exploitation' that 'leads to trafficking', the Palermo Protocol establishes a concept of demand that moves beyond only the 'demand for trafficking' or the 'demand for sexual exploitation' meaning States are obliged to discourage demand:

 "that extends beyond the knowing use of trafficking victims to any act that encourages exploitation of the prostitution of others."
-505

 If demand reduction is to be effective it means 'reducing the economic attraction of the institutions into which people may be coerced by traffickers'; which in this case 'the most important institution is prostitution.'
 The evidence demonstrates that there is clear correlation between the scale of prostitution and the level of trafficking in a destination country, with the number of victims of trafficking estimated to vary from 10% to 24% of the overall numbers in the sex trade.
-The trafficking in that jurisdiction.
+In other words, simply allowing the sex industry to grow increases the likelihood of human trafficking in that jurisdiction.
 Addressing demand and reducing the size of the commercial sex trade is an effective anti-trafficking measure.
 There is a growing recognition within the EU that the most comprehensive way to fulfil the obligation to reduce demand as stated in the protocol is the Nordic/Equality model.
 This blanket gender-specific approach:

-"could have a normative effect against the promulgation of exploitative behaviour, and lowers the barrier to implementation as neither the knowledge of the user or status of the person in prostitution need to be proven by law enforcement."510
+"could have a normative effect against the promulgation of exploitative behaviour, and lowers the barrier to implementation as neither the knowledge of the user or status of the person in prostitution need to be proven by law enforcement."

-504 UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (one of the protocols to the 2000 United Nations Convention against Transnational Organised Crime)
+UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (one of the protocols to the 2000 United Nations Convention against Transnational Organised Crime)